shinhugh/base/readme.md

 by the service to determine whether the request should be accepted or denied.
 It is comprised of the following information:

-- **The identity of the caller**: This is the ID (UUID) of the user account that the authentication service has correlated with the client.
+- **The identity of the caller**: This is the ID (UUID) of the account that the authentication service has correlated with the client.
 This would, for example, be used by the service to allow reading of private data that is restricted to the owner user only.
 - **The roles of the caller**: This is a bit-flag represented in plain decimal form.
 Each bit represents a different role; a 1 signifies that the caller possesses the role.
 Starting from the least significant bit (right to left), the